 Hi internet, my name is Keri.
-I’m a writer, illustrator and graphic designer with two basic categories for my fans and patrons.
-You can read more about me below.
+I’m a writer, illustrator and graphic designer living in central Illinois.
+You can learn more about me below.
+For more about what I do, read on my friend.

-I’ve been creating for a very long time.
-Some projects have grown from a cathartic exercise to more passionate projects.
-Others are brand new ideas in formats I haven’t played in for a long time.
-As an exceedingly creative individual, the list is likely to grow.
 I find satisfaction from the creative process and enjoy sharing my work.
-At MuShinGirl.com you will find samples of my work, commentary on the process and links to the various other platforms I share my work.
+Here, I will share my work, commentary on the process and links to the various other platforms where I share my work.

-I am a proud member of the Crystal Heart Imprints staff.
-I offer a variety of services designed to assist new authors in the production and preparation of their books.
-For a full list of the author services I offer, and my rates click here.
+I'm a proud member of the Crystal Heart Imprints staff.
+I offer a variety of services designed to assist new authors in the production and publication of their books.

 Keri has been writing and drawing as long as she has been able to hold a pencil.
 Creativity and artistic expression have been an integral part of her life from the beginning.
 She was producing art for various freelance clients and teaching art to underprivileged children prior to graduating college.
 She attended Eastern Illinois University and walked across the stage to receive her degree in 1992.
 If you were there, she was the one with a smiley face on her mortar board.